 Eight years later, the I-banking money long gone, one fledgling company dead and the prospects of another starting to look bleak, three fortuitous things happened almost at once: 1) for the umpteenth time since the mid-nineties Jamie went to the bookstore looking for a new fantasy epic, and for the umpteenth time since the mid-nineties he returned home empty-handed; 2) he had the epiphany that he did not need to write “capital L” literature to be happy (and that whomever it was that had established the rule that “capital L” literature did not include genre fiction was an idiot); and 3) he saw the previews for the first season of Game of Thrones on HBO.
 He remembered that ever since he had first read the works of Lloyd Alexander and J. R. R. Tolkien as a wee tyke, fantasy had been his first love – his literary comfort food, what he preferred to sink his teeth into whenever he was looking to escape into his own head.
 So what if the genre was always excluded from the major international awards?
 And since all indications were that major media was beginning to take fantasy seriously (honestly, the Lord of the Rings and Harry Potter movies should have clued him in long before) and it was becoming increasingly obvious that the genre was trending towards anti-heroes and bleak storylines… Why not write a new fantasy epic himself?
 After all, surely there were others out there who longed for a new take on the classic battle of good versus evil as much as he did.

-And so, he set out to begin what was to become The Herald’s Dark Progress, the first book of the Heir to the Old Kingdom trilogy.
+And so, he set out to begin what was to become his first manuscript.

-Over the first two years, Jamie completed only 45 pages of the first book.
+Over the first two years, Jamie completed only 45 pages.
 (Startup is demanding!)
-He moved twice, went through the breakup of a long-term relationship, left his company… but throughout it all, he never stopped working on the manuscript.
+He moved twice, endured the breakup of a long-term relationship, left his company… but throughout it all, he never stopped working .
 In the fourth quarter of 2013, he transitioned to part-time consulting to allow more time for writing, and by the end of 2014 he had written 270-odd pages.
 Then, in 2015, he scaled back yet further, dropping his client roster down to a single company, and for the first time in his life, he actually spent the majority of his days writing.
 Ten glorious (and sometimes tortuous) months later, the final draft of the iniital volume was done – all 480 pages of it.

 Or so he thought.
 What followed was two months of researching the querying process, followed by another month of querying itself.
-And then, upon signing with an agent (hooray!), revisions: many new turns of the draft (at least four start-to-finish, and many partials) made all the more difficult to complete by the distracting, dismaying events of November 8, 2016, and all that ensued thereafter (Jamie is a liberal), as well as a third move, out of New York City, to a new locale more conducive to the writer’s lifestyle.
-When Jamie and his agent Matt (and Matt’s fabulous assistant, Christine) all finally agreed that the novel was ready, the manuscript had grown to 636 pages (despite many cuts!) and the calendar had flipped to late winter/early spring, 2017.
+And then, upon signing with an agent (hooray!), revisions.
+Then came submission, which resulted in several close calls, a months-long back-and-forth with one publisher which didn’t quite work out, more edits, re-submission, two close-but-not-quite-theres, all wrapped around the events of November 8, 2016, and the pain that ensued thereafter (Jamie is a liberal), as well as a third move, out of New York City, to a new locale more conducive to the writer’s lifestyle.

 Now, after spending most of his twenties in Manhattan, and his early thirties through his mid forties in the borough of his birth, Jamie lives in Dutchess County in upstate New York, which allows for a cost of living much more in line with the budget of an unpublished writer – not to mention acres of territory for his Australian Shepherd, Barlow, to roam.
-He splits his time between his consulting duties, recording notes for the next two volumes in the Heir to the Old Kingdom series, and working on an entirely new project that also falls in the fantasy genre, but a segment thereof that is nothing like the traditional epic.
+He splits his time between his consulting duties and working on new ideas for novels.
 It seems that despite everything he thought and planned way back when he was a precociously worldly 22, he has in fact become a starving writer.
-(Or he would be, if it weren’t for regular Sunday dinners with his wonderful parents, Larry and Martha.)
+(Or he would be, if it weren’t for semi-regular Sunday dinners with his wonderful parents, Larry and Martha.)
 Occasionally, he thinks back on mistakes made and opportunities missed – after all, he is a writer – but most days, he could not be happier.